DanGeorge35/Genesys/README.md

 # Genesys
-Genesys is created for code generation and implementation using a database model and structure
+Genesys is created for code generation and implementation using a specified database model and structure